garylirocks/quickrefs/azure-storage.markdown

   - A blob version supports one version-level immutability policy and one legal hold.
 A policy on a blob version can override a default policy specified on the account or container.
 - Container-level scope:
   - When support for version-level immutability has not been enabled for a storage account or a container, then any immutability policies are scoped to the container.
 Policies apply to all objects within the container.
+  - A container can have both a legal hold and a time-based retention policy at the same time

+A blob's storage tier could still be changed (eg. from hot to cool) with an applied immutability policy.

 ### CLI